Sicalelak/Nythera/README.md

 Library:NotifyError("Something went wrong!")
 ```

 Notifications automatically stack and dismiss after 3 seconds.
-Duplicate notifications will show a count instead of creating new ones.
+Duplicate notifications will show a count instead of creating new ones. (like: Success!
+(3x))

 ## Configuration System

 The library automatically creates a Config tab where users can save and load their settings.
 Configurations are saved per game using the game's PlaceId.

-Key features:
+Some Features about the Config Tab:
-- Automatic saving every 60 seconds when auto-save is enabled
+- Automatic saving every 60 seconds when auto save is enabled
-- Per-game configuration isolation
+- Per game configuration isolation (If the player created a config in lets say Jailbreak the player wont be able to use it on Meepcity)
-- Last used config is remembered and auto-loaded on script execution
+- Last used config is remembered and auto loaded on script execution

 All components with a Flag parameter are automatically included in saves.